coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

    retry to reach the remote party until it answers.

-For handling any power cuts encountered after the new root digest has been sent, but before a reply has been received back, make the filesystem open code to query the remote trusted party for the latest root authentication digest at filesystem opening time, depending on the answer either apply or cancel the pending journal.
+For handling any power cuts encountered after the new root digest has been sent, but before a reply has been received back, make the filesystem opening code to query the remote trusted party for the latest root authentication digest at filesystem opening time, depending on the answer either apply or cancel the pending journal.

 ### [Confidentiality of allocations and block trimming]{#sec-allocations-confidentiality}